Saturday, January 1, 2011

 • Occasionally, post-mortem forensic evidence is accidentally revealed after a long period of time.
 It's now known that an unknown female soldier was killed at Shiloh (April 6-7) and buried on the battlefield.
 In 1934, 72 years later, a gardener working on the fringes of the battlefield found some human remains and notified authorities.
 Nine bodies were exhumed, along with fragments of military uniforms and gear.
 One was identified as a woman, and with her remains was the minie ball that apparently killed her.

-• As the story goes, an unknown female fought the entire war alongside men and, when the it was over, put on her skirt, walked out of her tent and retired from military service.
+• As another story goes, an unknown female fought the entire war alongside men and, when it was over, put on her skirt, walked out of her tent and retired from military service.

 No comments: